MichelleDuda/scoops-ice-cream/README.md

 ## Features

 ### Logo and Navigation Bar
-- A simple and interactive Logo and Navigation Bar is located at the top of each page.
+- A simple and interactive Logo and Navigation Bar are located at the top of each page.
 - The Logo links back to the homepage from any page throughout the site as this is a behaviour that would be expected by the user.
-- The navigation bar is located in the same position on each page and provides links to the three pages in the website (Home, Menu, Contact Us).
+- The navigation bar is located in the same position on each page and provides links to the three pages of the website (Home, Menu, Contact Us).
-- The page that the user is actively using is underlined in the navigation bar to provide a clear view as to which page they are currently on.
+- The page that the user is actively using is underlined in the navigation bar to provide a clear view of which page they are currently on.
 - A thicker underline appears under each page name as the mouse hovers over it to assist in easy navigation for the user.
 - The navigation bar is fully responsive on all screen sizes and collapses to a toggler on smaller screen sizes for ease of use.